 The Jinney Ring Craft Centre Complex

 The Centre was opened in 1980 and has grown significantly over the years.
-It has won accolades for remaining a true craft centre which provides a home for crafts people who make and sell their own work.
+It has won accolades for remaining a true craft centre which provides a home for crafts people who create and sell their own work.

 The picture above shows a Jinney Ring in action.
 There is also a real Jinney Ring outside of the main Gift Shop door at the Centre.